Homepage Icon

 Practice Snapshot for Connecticut Attorneys

 Estate planning in Connecticut is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
-The state estate tax exemption is $13,610,000.
+The state estate tax exemption is the federal exemption amount.
 Small estate procedures are available for estates up to $40,000.

-Local practitioners routinely navigate: State estate tax with $13.61 million exemption (2024), Gift tax on lifetime transfers, Common law property state, and Probate courts handle estate administration.
+Local practitioners routinely navigate: State estate tax with exemption matching federal amount (verify current year — subject to change based on federal law), Gift tax on lifetime transfers, Common law property state, and Probate courts handle estate administration.

 Common Connecticut filings and forms include: Connecticut Statutory Short Form Power of Attorney, Connecticut Living Will, and Connecticut Probate Court forms.
 Key Connecticut statutory touchpoints include: Connecticut Estate and Gift Tax, Connecticut Uniform Trust Code, and Probate Court jurisdiction rules.